Andre Dillard

-Andre Dillard (born October 3, 1995) is an American football offensive tackle for the Tennessee Titans of the National Football League (NFL).
-He played college football at Washington State, and was drafted by the Philadelphia Eagles 22nd overall in the 2019 NFL Draft.
+Andre Clyde Dillard (born October 3, 1995) is an American professional football offensive tackle.
+He played college football for the Washington State Cougars and was drafted by the Philadelphia Eagles 22nd overall in the 2019 NFL draft.
+Dillard has also played for the Tennessee Titans and Green Bay Packers.

 College career

-After redshirting his first year at Washington State, Dillard played only 3 games during his freshman season at left tackle.
+After redshirting his first year at Washington State, Dillard played only three games during his freshman season at left tackle.

 Before his junior season, strength coach Marco Candido repositioned Dillard as the replacement for left tackle Joe Dahl.
-During his next 2 seasons, he started all 26 games at left tackle.
+During his next two seasons, he started all 26 games at left tackle.

 Professional career

+Philadelphia Eagles

-Dillard was drafted by the Philadelphia Eagles with the 22nd overall pick in the first round of the 2019 NFL Draft.
+Dillard was drafted by the Philadelphia Eagles with the 22nd overall pick in the first round of the 2019 NFL draft.
 He played in all 16 games as a rookie, starting four in place of injured starters.

 Dillard entered training camp in 2020 as the projected starting left tackle.
-However on August 27, 2020, he suffered torn biceps and was ruled out for the season.
-He was placed on injured reserve on September 3.
+However, on August 27, 2020, he suffered torn biceps and was ruled out for the season.
+Dillard was placed on injured reserve on September 3.

 Dillard entered training camp in 2021 in a battle with Jordan Mailata for the starting left tackle role, but began the season as a backup.
-Due to an absence by Lane Johnson, Dillard started four games from week 3 to week 6 at left tackle with Mailata having been moved to right tackle during that time.
-He was placed on the COVID list on December 20, 2021.
-He was removed from the COVID list on December 29.
+Due to an absence by Lane Johnson, Dillard started four games from Weeks 3 to 6 at left tackle with Mailata having been moved to right tackle during that time.
+Dillard was placed on the COVID list on December 20.
+He was removed from the COVID list nine days later.

 The Eagles declined the fifth-year option on Dillard's contract on May 2, 2022, making him a free agent after the season.
-He was placed on injured reserve on September 6, 2022.
-He was activated on October 15.
+He was placed on injured reserve on September 6.
+Dillard was activated on October 15.

+Tennessee Titans

+On March 20, 2023, Dillard signed a three-year, $29 million contract with the Tennessee Titans.
+He was named the starting left tackle and started 10 of 16 games played.
+Dillard was released on March 15, 2024.

+Green Bay Packers

+On April 18, 2024, Dillard signed with the Green Bay Packers.
+He was named a backup tackle, playing almost exclusively on special teams.

+San Francisco 49ers

+On May 9, 2025, Dillard signed with the San Francisco 49ers.
+On August 14, he was placed on injured reserve.
+On August 25, Dillard was released by the 49ers with an injury settlement.
+On October 28, Dillard was re-signed to the 49ers' practice squad, but was released two days later.

 Personal life

-Grew up in Woodinville, WA.
-Mother: Jennifer Bollinger.
-Dillard's father, Mitch, also played football for Washington State Cougars as an offensive lineman from 1983 to 1986.
+Dillard grew up in Woodinville, WA., to Jennifer Bollinger and father, Mitch, who had also played football for Washington State Cougars as an offensive lineman from 1983 to 1986.